Bluekoekj/bluekoekj.github.io/lekrbotstatus.md

-Once again, the LekrBOT Telegram bot is still down.
-We hope to get it back up soon!
+We have identified the cause of the problem and found out that you may need to kick @thelekrbot and add him back.
+Please be aware that the system is still not up completley, so please give us some time to get it back up.

-### Last updated: 8:21am on 14/5/2022
+### Last updated: 6:04pm on 15/5/2022

   <a href="/">Return to home